-Traditionally, B2B sales strategies and technologies have been organized around enabling the sales team and individual reps.
-The focus is usually on how to make sales more effective for them.
-Buyer enablement, in contrast, focuses on how to make the buying journey and decision-making process easier to navigate.
-Where appropriate, that includes leveraging technology to get stakeholders what they need faster and in more consumable ways.
+Traditionally, B2B sales strategies and technologies have been focused on making sales more effective for the sales team and individual reps.
+Buyer enablement, in contrast, focuses on how to make the buying journey and decision-making process easier to navigate for those who actually do the selling, your buyers.
+Curious how?
+Read more here.

-What’s their journey?
-What are they risking to even consider your solution?
 We unwittingly think that selling is about what we do rather than what the buyer does.
 And the irony is that selling isn’t about us; it’s about them—we need to understand our buyers more deeply.
 To learn how to think like a buyer, read more here.

 This framework provides the skills needed to enable customers to buy.
 It focuses on coaching champions so they can win over other stakeholders.
 That puts sellers, in this new game, into the role of ‘Buyer Coaches’.
 The steps are likely different from what salespeople normally do, but provide a guide to the kinds of actions they can take to connect with champions and other stakeholders in more meaningful ways.

 - Discover your champion and through them discover the other stakeholders

 - Engage the champion and through them engage each stakeholder

 - Equip your internal champion with what they need to sell to the other stakeholders for you

 - Personalize value to each stakeholder